docker/docs/datacenter/dtr/2.4/guides/admin/configure/use-a-web-proxy.md

 Docker Trusted Registry makes outgoing connections to check for new versions, automatically renew its license, and update its vulnerability database.
-If DTR can't access the internet, then you'll have to manually apply updates.
+If DTR can't access the internet, then you need to manually apply updates.

 One option to keep your environment secure while still allowing DTR access to the internet is to use a web proxy.
 If you have an HTTP or HTTPS proxy, you